AckerlyXu/heima/articles/virtual-network/virtual-networks-create-vnet-classic-pportal.md

 ---
-title: Create a virtual network using the Azure portal | Azure
+title: Create a virtual network (classic) using the Azure portal | Azure
-description: Learn how to create a virtual network using the Azure portal.
+description: Learn how to create a virtual network (classic) using the Azure portal.
 services: virtual-network
 documentationcenter: ''
 author: jimdial